 Lets take a look 🙂 !!

-First we’ll talk about broken certification and their practicals, likewise session management and their practice.
+First we’ll talk about broken authentication and their practicals, likewise session management and their practice.
 Finally we will discuss the mitigation of both vulnerabilities.

 A Short Intro About the Authentication